mytracks/ipcamerarecorder/README.md

 docker run -d -e URL="rtsp://user:password@192.168.1.1/live/ch0" -v /my/local/storage_path:/record --restart unless-stopped mytracks/ipcamerarecorder
 ```

+The container will write *mp4* files to the volume mounted to `/record`.
+Therefore you may need to specify a user id with the correct permissions.
+As a default the container is executed using user id 1000.

 ## Configuration

 You can configure the container using the following environment variables: